Advice for Bacterial Vaginosis (BV)

 Looking for advice and treatment for Bacterial Vaginosis?
-Check out our range of medication and guidance at The Independent Pharmacy, complete with an Online Doctor service.
+Check out our range of medication and guidance at The Independent Pharmacy.
 We offer treatment at the competitive prices with fast, secure and discreet online delivery straight to your door.
 BV is the most common cause of vaginal infections in women of childbearing age.
-Don’t suffer in silence – get your treatment from the Independent Pharmacy today.
+Don’t suffer in silence – get your treatment from The Independent Pharmacy today.

 Bacterial Vaginosis (BV) is a common condition where the normal balance of bacteria inside the vagina becomes disrupted.
 In most cases BV does not cause any pain or itching.
 The most common symptom is an unusual vaginal discharge.
 A sufferer of bacterial vaginosis may present with vaginal discharge that:

 - Has a strong fishy smell that is particularly strong after sexual intercourse.

 - Is white or grey in colour.

 Bacterial vaginosis does not pose a serious threat to health for the majority of sufferers.
 Around half of those affected with BV do not present with any symptoms at all.
 BV should only be treated as a concern should the condition develop during pregnancy and there is a history of pregnancy-related complications.

 The vagina is naturally a slightly acidic environment.
 This is due to a bacteria called lactobacilli.
 Lactobacilli produce lactic acid and the resulting acidity prevents other bacteria from growing inside the vagina.
 Women presenting with bacterial vaginosis tend to lack sufficient numbers of lactobacilli, which means the vagina isn’t acidic enough to prevent other bacteria from growing.
 It’s this imbalance of bacteria that causes BV.

 It is not clear what exactly causes the imbalance that results in bacteria vaginosis, although certain factors are known to increase the chances of developing BV.
 These include: